grycap/oscar/examples/compss/python/README.md

 The input file that will be put in a MinIO bucket is a `tar` file that contains all the files.

-A has been created a folder inside the docker `/opt/folder` In this auxiliary folder will be extracted all the input files and it will be an argument to run COMPSs.
+A has been created a folder inside the Docker `/opt/folder` In this auxiliary folder will be extracted all the input files and it will be an argument to run COMPSs.